 - In season seven, there was "Plucky Pennywhistles Magical Menagerie" and "Party on Garth" as breather episodes.
 Except the former ended up angsty because Sam and Dean were actually happy for once note and the latter made everybody tear up because it addressed the possibility of Bobby's ghost hanging around.

 - Season nine has "Slumber Party" and "Dog Dean Afternoon" between two episodes heavy with a star-crossed bromance.

 - Firefly made it a point to follow some of the more intense episodes with much lighter-hearted ones, such as following the tense, horror-themed episode "Bushwhacked" with the lighter swordfight-y episode "Shindig," or the violent and gunplay-heavy episode "War Stories" with the much more humorous caper episode "Trash."

-- The X-Files fourth season is generally considered the darkest, what with Scully's cancer and all.
-Towards the end of the season the mood is thankfully lightened by "Small Potatoes."
-The more light-hearted, monster of the week episodes are definitely welcome breaks in the show given how dark things start getting during the "mythology episodes" (episodes that further the over-arching storyline instead of telling a one-off story).
+- Its fourth season is generally considered the darkest, what with Scully's cancer and all.
+Towards the end of the season the mood is thankfully lightened by "Small Potatoes".
+The more light-hearted monster of the week episodes are definitely welcome breaks in the show given how dark things start getting during the "mythology episodes" (episodes that further the over-arching storyline instead of telling a one-off story).

 - A much lousier one comes in the middle of three excellent season 2 episodes: "Duane Barry"/"Ascension" (Holy shit!
 Scully's been abducted!)
 "3" (Hang on...Mulder wants to bang a vampire...) and "One Breath" (Holy shit!
 Scully's been returned and might die!
 What was "3" about again?)